Herning railway station

 Herning station (Herning Station or Herning Banegård) is the main railway station serving the city of Herning in Jutland, Denmark.

 Herning station is an important railway junction where the Vejle-Holstebro Line and the Skanderborg-Skjern Line cross each other.
 The station was opened in 1877 with the opening of the Silkeborg-Herning section of the Skanderborg-Skjern Line.
-It offers direct InterCityLyn services to Copenhagen and Struer operated by DSB as well as regional train services to Aarhus, Fredericia, Esbjerg and Thisted operated by Arriva.
+It offers direct InterCityLyn services to Copenhagen and Struer operated by DSB as well as regional train services to Aarhus, Vejle, Esbjerg and Thisted operated by GoCollective.